sungsujeong/data-analysis-portfolio/README.md

 # Data Science Project Portfolio
-* Click the title of each project to see the details
+* Click the title of each project to see details

 # [Project 01: Statistical Analysis for Campus Recruitment](https://nbviewer.jupyter.org/github/sungsujeong/James_Portfolio/tree/master/Project%2001/)
 * Identified what factors influenced a candidate in getting hired by conducting statistical analysis: